forester-bt/forester/docs/src/rt_args.md

 The types `Object` acts as a json map and `Array` just as an array.

 ### Pointer
 Represents a name of the cell in bb.
-For example, in the expression `eq_num(tick, 10)` the tick is a pointer and represents a name of the cell where the value is stored.
+For example, in the expression `equal(tick, 10)` the tick is a pointer and represents a name of the cell where the value is stored.
 Thus, the action will go to the cell `tick` and extract the value and compare it with number.